 Signaling, regeneration and cancer

-We address these open questions using in vivo wounding, regeneration and cancer models.
-Specifically, we investigate why wound responses and cancer are characterized by the same stress-responsive signaling signature, which prominently features the fly JNK/AP-1, JAK/STAT and Hippo/YAP(TAZ) pathways.
-We are investigating how cross talk between these pathways balances injury-induced apoptosis, cell survival and regenerative proliferation to successfully restore tissue homeostasis after injury.
+We use in vivo wounding, regeneration and cancer models to investigate why wound environments and cancer are characterized by the similar stress-responsive signaling signature, which prominently features JNK/AP-1, JAK/STAT and Hippo/YAP(TAZ) pathways.
+We want to understand how cross talk between these pathways balances injury-induced apoptosis, cell survival and regenerative proliferation to successfully restore tissue homeostasis after injury.
 We furthermore analyze changes to transcription and chromatin states, which promote epigenetic adaptation to tissue stress.
 To this end we established cell-type specific genome profiling by adapting DamID methods for our in vivo models.

-While epithelial adhesion and polarity are well understood, almost nothing is known about the mechanics, let alone the cell biology, of epithelial morphogenesis along the squamous-cuboidal-columnar cell shape spectrum.
-We are currently building on our expertise to combine mathematical modeling with quantitative imaging to elucidate the cell-biological basis of force generation during cell shape transitions.
-To this end we investigate the cuboidal-squamous and cuboidal-columnar shape transitions of follicle epithelai that occur in the context of egg chamber growth.
-Our studies aim to begin to understand the origin of fundamental cell shapes arising in any epithelial tissue that are specific to protective, absorptive or secretory functions.
+While epithelial cell adhesion, polarity and cytoskeleton dynamics are widely investigated, little is known about the mechanisms underlying epithelial morphogenesis along the squamous-cuboidal-columnar cell shape spectrum.
+We are building on our expertise to combine quantitative imaging, genetics and mathematical modelling to elucidate how the follicle epithelium enveloping the growing egg chamber transitions through different cell shapes.
+Our studies aim to understand the cell-autonomous and non-autonomous determinants of these fundamental cell shapes that are specific to protective, absorptive or secretory functions of epithelia.